-Continuation of CS162.
-A further analysis of topics in CS162 with additional concepts in recursion, binary trees and object-oriented programming.
+Presents a further analysis of topics in CS162 with additional concepts in recursion, binary trees and object-oriented programming.

 Prerequisite: Grade of C or higher in CS162 or equivalent as determined by the instructor.
-Class fee \$12.
+Class fee \$20.
 Sp

 CS275 Database Management 4 class hrs/wk, 4 cr.